 Tested Advertising Methods

 You won’t be able to get your hands on this book without paying at least $90 for it.
-But if you know someone who has a copy, ask them to borrow it.
+But if you know someone who has a copy, ask to borrow it.
 I doubt they will let you.
 My favorite part about this book are the five stages of buyer preparedness.
 You will look at your audience differently after reading this.

 How to Write a Good Advertisement